dracarys20/cloud/README.md

 You can auto-scale (done by  aws), maual scale (define max,min capacity), schedule scale (when there is predictable schedule), dynamic scale (define parameters that control auto-scale)

+Authentication is verifying the identity of a user or system, while authorization is granting or denying access to specific resources based on the authenticated identity.

+IAM allows you to control how people and programs are allowed to manipulate your AWS infrastructure.

+MFA requires you to verify your identity with both something you know and something you have.

+IAM Policy- effect, service, Amazon Resource Name
+- Resource(IAM User) - arn:aws:iam:us-east-1:123456789012:user/David